vitorm04/docs.pt-br/docs/framework/unmanaged-api/profiling/functionleave2-function.md

 ms.assetid: 8cdac941-8b94-4497-b874-4e571785f3fe
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 124921f2f99ca4d8da88cc3713624383e225a26f
+ms.openlocfilehash: e40687f7f843dc563801bb01b503d2ae94a094fc
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67781267"
+ms.locfileid: "74446021"
 ---
 # <a name="functionleave2-function"></a>Função FunctionLeave2
-Notifica o criador de perfil que uma função está prestes a retornar ao chamador e fornece informações sobre o stack frame e função de valor retornado.
+Notifies the profiler that a function is about to return to the caller and provides information about the stack frame and function return value.

 ## <a name="syntax"></a>Sintaxe